jhui/PHP/README.md

 PHP
 ===

-Git clone or download the project to a local directory ($project_director)
+Git clone or download the project to a local directory ($project_directory)

 Put the datafile into $project_directory/data/uploads
 - 3 sample .cvs files are already located in the directory above